Turkey Yacht Charter Guide

 The Aegean region of Turkey has an ideal climate for chartering.
 During the summer, you generally can expect non-stop sunshine, with only occasional squalls from the Mediterranean.
 Temperatures are warm, but the humidity not overwhelming.

 Sea temperatures during the summer are in the mid-twenties centigrade, perfect for swimming and watersports.

 It's all about the mixed mezes in Turkey!
 If you like fresh Mediterranean ingredients - olives, eggplant/aubergine, peppers, tomatoes - you'll love Turkish food.
 Turkey is famed for its vibrant foods, enriched by local spices.
 Most anchorages will have one or two restaurants located on the quayside that will cook you up a storm in no time!
 The best way to eat Turkish is to order all the starters and a couple of mains.
 Sharing food is a huge part of Turkish culture, so immerse yourself fully into it.

 Not only does Turkey specialize in vegetarian/vegan dishes, but also their seafood and their meat dishes.
 Seafood is almost always caught on the same day, probably by the owners of the restaurant.
 Their lamb and chicken mixed meats are also not to be missed!

 As for desserts, sweets have always been part of Turkish culture, and the world-famous baklava, and kadayif (shredded pastry baked in syrup), are just two of the delicacies you will come to love!

 Boatbookings will work with you to understand your needs and match them to the perfect yacht.
-We can find you virtually any yacht in Turkey and the surrounding waters for your holiday or business event.
+We will match you with the finest yacht available for your holiday or business event.